PlamephiaJ/data-sythesis-research/WORK_LOG.md

 # Reverse Chronological Order

 ## Dec.
+15th, 2025 Update
+### Yuhao:
+- Finished data processing and loading for the phishing email dataset.
+- Now the phishing email dataset can be used for unconditional training.
+- Updated `configs/data/default.yaml` to include the phishing email dataset as the default dataset.
+- Updated `src/train/run_train.py` to accommodate the new data format with `text_input_ids`.

+## Dec.
 10th, 2025 Update
 ### Yuhao:
 - Refactored data loading code in `src/data_process/data.py` to decouple dataset loading and data processing.